4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 - Info gained about text for one value of S is ignored considering other values of S i.e. it ignores the fact that X num of characters we just compared did not match and can be skipped

 **Rabin-Karp String Matching**
+- Adds in step of preprocessing as it is hash based.
+Convert strings to a hash value
+- Use of number theoretic notation i.e. equiv of two numbers modulo a third number which is known as rolling hash -
 # 10: kmp string matching

 | Algo                    | Preprocessing Time | Matching Time   |